How to end password reuse on the web

 \subsubsection{Security against malicious \responderTerm}

 The system of which the protocol in \figref{fig:protocol} is a component will typically leak the result of the protocol run to the \responderTerm.
-Specifically, if a run of the protocol is immediately followed by another run of the protocol, then this is an indication that the protocol returned \boolTrue, i.e., that $\password{} \in \similarPasswords{\accountId}{}$.
-As such, for the purposes of this section, we will assume that the result of the protocol is leaked to the \responderTerm reliably.
+Specifically, if a run of the protocol is immediately followed by another run of the protocol, then this suggests that the protocol returned \boolTrue, i.e., that $\password{} \in \similarPasswords{\accountId}{}$.
+We will discuss in \secref{sec:framework:design:requester} using extra, ``decoy'' protocol runs to obscure this leakage.
+However, for the purposes of this section, we will assume that the result of the protocol is leaked to the \responderTerm reliably.